top of page

 Essential Sanskrit Part Three

-• Preparation: 6 hours, self-paced
+• Preparation: 9 hours, preparatory study

 Review the Workshop FAQ to learn more.